 There are currently some limitations to consider.
 The first: the study still involves too few subjects to be sure that it will be possible to generalize.
 Ditto for the effects: will they be transient or long-term?

-More work will be needed to define the properties of these cells, and to establish the protocols needed to isolate and expand them.
-A therapy is still beyond the horizon at the moment.
+More work will be needed to define the properties of these cells, and to establish the protocols necessary to isolate and expand them.
+A therapy is still over the horizon at the moment.

 However, the study is indeed a very important step along the way to devising a lasting treatment that could (this would be the breakthrough) be applicable to all types of diabetes.